Canon 1D X Mark II vs Olympus E-M1X

 - More modern: Reflects 2 years and 11 months of technical progress since the 1DX Mark II launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M1X emerges as the winner of the match-up (15 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M1X is the clear winner of the contest (17 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1D X Mark II vs Olympus E-M1X